The Mad Ones

 Richie faltered.
 “I’m Ri-Richie.
 Charlie’s the other bike.”

-“Where you from, anyway?” probed Madi.
+“Where you from, anyway?” probed Madi, pacing in the hot street.

 “What for?”